gzweigle/hybrid-piano-calibration/README.md

 Measurements are taken of the distance between the surface to the sensor on the sensor board (DIS_C), and measurements are taken of the numerical signal received from ADC connected to the sensor board (SIG_N).

+It may be useful to filter the measurements to reduce noise.

 These pairs of measurements {DIS_C, SIG_N} are recorded at a set of N distances between the surface and the sensor on the sensor board (DIS_C).
 The measurement pairs are stored in a look-up table.

 There are N entries in the lookup table, where N is a positive integer.
 Each entry consists of the distance between the surface and the sensor (DIS_C) along with the sensor board output associated with that distance (SIG_N).